griffithlab/griffithlab.org/pages/team.md

 {% include team_member member_name="Mariam" full_name="Mariam Khanfar, MSc" bio='Mariam is a graduate student in the Human and Statistical Genetics program at Washington University in St. Louis.
 She graduated from Jordan University of Science and Technology in Jordan in 2016 with a B.S. in Medical Laboratory Sciences and a Masters in Diagnostic Molecular Biology and Human Genetics in 2019. ' image="/assets/img/team/mariam_khanfar.png" role="Graduate Student" %}

+{% include team_member member_name="Isabel" full_name="Isabel Risch, BSc" bio='Isabel is currently an MD/PhD student in the Computational and Systems Biology program.
+She completed her undergraduate education at WashU, where she received bachelor's degrees in Spanish and Biology.
+She is interested in using bioinformatics to explore the ways in which the immune system interacts with various disease processes, including cancer.' image="/assets/img/team/isabel_risch.png" role="Graduate Student" %}

 {% include team_member member_name="Kartik" full_name="Kartik Singhal, BSc" bio='Kartik is a graduate student in the Molecular Genetics and Genomics program at Washington University in St. Louis.
 He graduated from University of California, Davis in 2018 with a degree in Biotechnology.
 He is interested in using single cell genomic and transcriptomic techniques to better understand the immune response to tumors.' image="/assets/img/team/kartik_singhal.jpg" role="Graduate Student" %}

 <h2 data-magellan-destination="Staff">Staff</h2>